Modeling Student Learning with 3.8 Million Program Traces: Related Work

-Beyond education, our work connects to the literature on LLM reasoning \citep{cot, nye2022show}.
-These works seek to improve end-task performance by conditioning on intermediate reasoning steps, either by training models to reason \citep{star} or by sampling reasoning traces at inference time \citep{wang2023selfconsistency}.
-Recent works have explored human-like reasoning phenomena in LLMs \citep{gandhi2025cognitivebehaviorsenableselfimproving} such as exploring \citep{tot} and backtracking \citep{selfbacktracking, thoughtrollback}.
-Also related are works showing that pretraining on synthetically generated error data can improve performance for math \citep{ye2025physics} and code \citep{piterbarg2025synthetic}.
+Beyond education, our work connects to the literature on LLM reasoning \cite{cot}.
+These works seek to improve end-task performance by conditioning on intermediate reasoning steps, either by training models to reason \cite{star} or by sampling reasoning traces at inference time \cite{wang2023selfconsistency}.